 Nothing is more counterproductive than manual, redundant processes that can be automated.

 What’s wrong with “how you’ve always done it”?

 Spreadsheets and manual processes mean salespeople must (if they spend much time on it in the first place) tediously sort through data to find anything valuable to target the right customers with the right talking points and products.
-This is inefficient and wastes time – a precious commodity in a labour shortage.
+This is inefficient and wastes time – a precious commodity in a labor shortage.

-Each salesperson gets a substantial power up when you introduce better sales technology into the equation.
+Each salesperson gets a substantial power-up when you introduce better sales technology into the equation.

 The right sales software tool can drive up to 60.75% growth for food and drink businesses as it has done for Miller Food Service.

 The time savings from using sales technology and automation are remarkable.
 How much time does your team spend on administrative tasks, such as data collection and preparation, reporting, and communication, at your organization?